The content you see on this website comes from many different places:

 Even if other outlets may specify a certain part number, we require confirmation before we will include it on our site.

 Low Offset articles don’t just rehash the same old content over and over, we provide industry-leading research that explains why that certain parts are important to our readers — modified car owners.

-While we aim for our content to be error-free, mistakes can always be made.
+But we’re humans and humans make mistakes.
+While we aim for our content to be error-free, the laws of nature are against us!
 We uphold our integrity as journalists by correcting any errors in a timely manner.